rmorenoga/cube3D/README.md

 Training and simulation are performed using python code organized in a jupyter notebook that runs preferably in Google colab **BIGCUBE_V2.ipynb**.
 To open it you can either clone this repository and upload the notebook to Google colab, or create a fork of the repository and open it directly from github using Google colab.
 The notebook also contains functions for exporting the model weights as a file for compiling the microcontroller code, tools for checking connections between real cubes and tools for generating graphs.
 For further instructions check the different cell descriptions inside the notebook.

-## Training the neural network:

-To train the neural network I use a google colab notebook.
-The first notebook cell is responsible for training the data.
-It reads the xdata.npy and ydata.npy files created using the process in the previous section.
-N.B for this notebook to run you also need nca3d_v1.py in the same folder.

-Once the first cell of the notebook in completed, the model is saved in models/dropout.

-## Simulation of cubes
-The next cell of the notebook simulated how the cells would perform in hardware.
-This is then visualised in the cell below.
-The cells change colour with respect to what cell they think they are a part of.
-See table above for the colours.
-This cell also outputs an array of the percentage of correctly identified cells, which can be used for graph plotting :) there’s also a loop function, where you can run each shape several times.
-Because of the randomness of the cell updates sometimes the results vary.

 ## Outputting neural network for firmware
 To output the neural network to be uploaded to the firmware, run the corresponding cell in the jupyter notebook.
 It produces a text file that can be copied directly into the neural_network.h required by the firmware.

 ## Cube firmware
 The cube firmware is saved in the 3DCubePlatformIO folder.
 You also need the neural_network.h file located in the root file of the repository.
 The following steps have been tested on Windows 10 and 11.

 ### Compiling